-Entrants may enter more than one prize category in a given year, but each entry requires a unique manuscript, entry form, and entry fee.
+Entrants may enter two or more prize categories in a given year, but each entry requires a unique manuscript, entry form, and entry fee.

-- Any manuscript that is not the original work of its entrant.
+- The manuscript must be the original work of its entrant.

-- Any manuscript submitted without a pen name or written/submitted in a way that compromises the entrant anonymity necessary to the adjudication process.
+- The manuscript must be submitted with a pen name and must be written/submitted in a way that does not compromise the entrant anonymity necessary to the adjudication process.

-- Any manuscript that is entered into another competition, either at the time of entry into Nova Writes or at any time during the course of the Nova Writes Competition.
+- The manuscript must not be currently entered into another competition, either at the time of entry into Nova Writes or at any time during the course of the Nova Writes Competition.
 (If you decide to submit your manuscript elsewhere during the Nova Writes Competition, you must contact the WFNS to withdraw your manuscript from this competition.
 The Nova Writes entry fee will not be refunded.
 Once the competition results have been revealed, however, you are free to submit your manuscript elsewhere.
 You retain copyright of your manuscript entry.)

-- Any manuscript that has previous won or been shortlisted for a Nova Writes or Atlantic Writing Competition prize.
+- The manuscript must not have previously won or been shortlisted for a Nova Writes or Atlantic Writing Competition prize.